react-navigation/react-navigation.github.io/versioned_docs/version-5.x/material-top-tab-navigator.md

 #### `lazyPreloadDistance`

-When `lazy` is enabled, you can specify how many adjacent routes should be preloaded with this prop.
+When `lazy` is enabled, you can specify how many adjacent routes should be preloaded in advance with this prop.
 This value defaults to `0` which means lazy pages are loaded as they come into the viewport.

 #### `lazyPlaceholder`